BSc in Life Sciences

 Kaitlyn Baker on Unsplash

-Apply to the 3rd year of BSc
+Apply for 3rd year BSc

 Outgoing mobility grants

-NeuroSchool scholarships (up to 1000 €/month) are currently offered to students of L3 Life Sciences, Neurosciences track, for mobilities of at least 2 full months in foreign partner universities.
+NeuroSchool scholarships (up to €1,000/month) are currently available for L3 Life Sciences students in the Neuroscience course, for stays of at least 2 full months in partner foreign universities.

-Where to go?
+Where to go ?

 Outgoing mobility grants are available for selected students.

-Find out more in our international page
+Find out more

 Did you enjoy this content ?